rktjmp/pact.nvim/enum/README.md

 ✓ all? it finds one bad
 ✓ find it returns found value
 ✓ find it returns nil on no find
+✓ group-by it table groups with just key
+✓ group-by it table groups with key, value
+✓ group-by it function groups errors with just key
+✓ group-by it function groups with key, value
 ✓ set$ it sets a value in-place
 ✓ set$ it updates a value in-place
 ✓ set$ it removes a value in-place without respect to seq or assoc